simo1c/GateMeClass/README.md

 # scGateMe
-scGateMe is a R package for the classification of single-cell data
+scGateMe is a R package for the classification of Flow Cytometry data